Michael-F-Bryan/rust-ffi-guide/src/index.md

 Given Rust's popularity and position as a systems programming language, there's a good chance you'll want to use it with other languages at some point.

+## Overall Structure

+This guide is broken up into roughly three sections.
+The first section shows you the nuts and bolts of doing FFI in Rust.
+These are the everyday tasks like

+- calling a C function from Rust (and vice versa)
+- passing around references
+- exposing an object (be it a Rust struct, a C++ class, or whatever) to other languages, or
+- techniques which are necessary for interoperating between languages

+The second section gives you a more high-level overview of FFI.
+This helps when designing larger systems and helps you answer more esoteric questions like:

+- "*How should I structure my API?*"
+- "*What is an ergonomic way to do error handling?*", and
+- "*What are some potential footguns to look out for?*"

+The third section consists of several worked examples which show how to apply the knowledge gained in the previous two sections, and the thinking which often goes on behind the scenes.

 ## Useful Links and Resources

 Here are a couple links and resources which you may find useful along the way.